Tmallard/CR6se-Klipper/readme.md

   - Log into your Router to find the Pi IP address.
 (Easy way) -It will show up as the ```Hostname``` you gave it

-    - You lost your router address;
+    - You lost your router address?
          Step 1: Step 1: Use the search bar at the bottom of screen for ```cmd```and hit ```ENTER```to launch the command prompt.
 Step 3: Right inside the command prompt, type in ```ipconfig```and hit ```Enter```.
 The number assigned to ```Default Gateway``` is your router's IP address

  - Look up the IP address with a screen pluged into the PI;